Today's Articles

 Dr. Richard Green

-During this time he was a basketball and football coach and in 1968, Dr. Green became assistant principal of Minneapolis North High School.
-One year later he married Gwendolyn Talbert and began a family that would include four children.
+During this time, he was a basketball and football coach, and in 1968, Dr. Green became assistant principal of Minneapolis North High School.
+One year later, he married Gwendolyn Talbert and began a family with four children.
 In 1974, after serving the Minneapolis School Board through assignments to fight racism, desegregate, and integrate that school system, he returned to North High School.
-In 1976, he was named West Area Superintendent, Minneapolis Public Schools, and eventually became Superintendent of the entire city system in 1980.
+In 1976, he was named West Area Superintendent of Minneapolis Public Schools and eventually became Superintendent of the entire city system in 1980.

 Around 1983, Dr. Green introduced a testing system that served as a national benchmark.
 Students were held to more accountability, which resulted in better test scores.
 In 1988, he relocated to New York City, taking office as the superintendent of the city's public schools.
 Dr. Green’s life included a consistent involvement with Zion Baptist Church (Minneapolis), serving as president of the Council of Great City Schools 1987-88, trustee and director of US Bank, Minneapolis, and as a member of the National Commission on Secondary Schooling for Hispanics.
 He also served on the Board of Directors of Junior Achievement of New York City, the Hazen Foundation, and the American Museum of Natural History.

-Dr. Green's awards included the Top 100 Executive Educator’s Award 1984, the Hubert H. Humphrey Labor Award, and the Urban Family of the Year award, both in 1982.
+Dr. Green's awards included the Top 100 Executive Educator’s Award in 1984, the Hubert H. Humphrey Labor Award, and the Urban Family of the Year award in 1982.
 Dr. Richard Green died in 1989.

 To become a High School Teacher